-Financial Assessment and Vendor Capabilities:
+Financial Assessment and Vendor Capabilities

-Financial assessment of potential providers should be undertaken in a manner that is proportionate, flexible and not overly-risk averse while ensuring taxpayer value and safety is protected and the relevant EU Procurement Law complied with.
+Financial assessment of potential providers should be undertaken in a manner that is proportionate, flexible and not overly-risk averse while ensuring taxpayer value and safety is protected and relevant Procurement Law complied with.
 All potential providers, whatever their size or constitution, should be treated fairly and with equal diligence during the financial appraisal process.
 For example: no SMEs, public service mutuals or third sector organisations should be inadvertently disadvantaged by the financial assessment process (PPN 02/13)

 Due diligence must be carried out to ensure that the vendor has the necessary skills, resources and abilities to undertake the work.
 The due diligence must be proportionate to the nature and scale of the work proposed.
+This includes checking the credentials of sub-contractors where appropriate.

-Social Value:
+Social Value